MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 ---
 # Migrate your cluster to support multiple availability zones

 Many Azure regions provide availability zones, which are separated groups of datacenters within a region.
 Availability zones are close enough to have low-latency connections to other availability zones.
-They're connected by a high-performance network with a round-trip latency of less than 2ms.
-However, availability zones are far enough apart to reduce the likelihood that more than one will be affected by local outages or weather.
+They're connected by a high-performance network with a round-trip latency of less than 2 ms. However, availability zones are far enough apart to reduce the likelihood that more than one will be affected by local outages or weather.
 Availability zones have independent power, cooling, and networking infrastructure.
 They're designed so that if one zone experiences an outage, then regional services, capacity, and high availability are supported by the remaining zones.
-For more information see [Azure Availability Zones](/azure/availability-zones/az-overview).
+For more information, see [Azure Availability Zones](/azure/availability-zones/az-overview).

 Azure Data Explorer clusters can be configured to use availability zones in supported regions.
 By using availability zones, a cluster can withstand the failure of a single datacenter in a region and ensure [business continuity](business-continuity-overview.md).